trappitsch/trappitsch/README.md

    push to github, and actions take care of the packaging and releasing.
    For people like me that are too lazy to do it manually...
  - [**Coordinate Transformation**](https://github.com/trappitsch/CoordinateTransformation):
-   No my prettiest code, but functional.
+   Not my prettiest code, but functional.
    Transform coordinates for finding your samples again in different instruments.
  - [**Other fun project**](https://galactic-forensics.space/resources/links/):
    More stuff that I didn't write, check it out! 🔭